Andrew Vaughn Player Props: White Sox vs. Rangers

 Rangers Pitching Rankings

-- The Rangers' 4.20 team ERA ranks 16th across all MLB pitching staffs.
+- The Rangers have the 16th-ranked team ERA across all league pitching staffs (4.17).

-- Rangers pitchers combine to rank 13th in baseball in home runs allowed (121 total, 1.1 per game).
+- Rangers pitchers combine to give up 122 total home runs at a rate of 1.1 per game (to rank 13th in baseball).

 © 2023 Data Skrive.
 All rights reserved.